bhartiy/learnsellacious/pages/35.marketplace/10.hyperlocal/docs.md

 ![](hyperlocalsdasd2.png)

- In case of multiple **warehouse** a seller will be having both the store radious ond warehouse radius and can avail delivery in both the areas.
+ In case of multiple **warehouse** a seller will be having both the store radius ond warehouse radius and can avail delivery in both the areas.

 ![](hyperlocal.png)